 What is ERRA

-The Energy Regulators Regional Association (ERRA) is an inter-institutional non-profit organisation unified by the shared goal of its regulatory members to improve energy regulation and to make progress as stable, effective energy regulators with the necessary autonomy and authority to make positive change.
-ERRA is widely seen as an example of an extremely successful regional association and is recognized as an important international institution as it covers Europe, Asia, Africa, Middle East, North and South America.
+The Energy Regulators Regional Association (ERRA) is an inter-institutional non-profit organisation unified by the shared goal of its regulatory members to improve energy regulation.
+ERRA’s focus is to bring together effective energy regulators with the necessary autonomy and authority to make positive change.
+Our Association is widely seen as an example of an extremely successful regional association and is recognized as an important international institution as it covers Europe, Asia, Africa, Middle East, North and South America.
 ERRA was established and institutionalized with financial support from the U.S. Agency for International Development (USAID) from 1999-2008.

 ERRA has played a vital role in accelerating energy reform and market development in Europe and Eurasia, and the journey from formation to the present day offers important lessons on how to support progress toward self-reliance in energy regulation.